ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 You must manage the VMware Solutions components that are created in your {{site.data.keyword.cloud_notm}} account only from the VMware Solutions console, not any other means outside of the console.
 If you change these components outside of the VMware Solutions console, the changes are not synchronized with the console.
 {: note}

-## Does VMware vSphere use automation to install, configure, and bring up the VMware stack?
+## Does VMware vSphere use automation to install, configure, and start the VMware stack?
 {: #faq-vss-automation}
 {: faq}

 No. VMware vSphere does not use the advanced automation from the vCenter Server platform.
 Based on what you order, the platform delivers optional VMware licenses, ESXi servers, and, optionally, an HA-pair of FortiGate® physical firewalls.
 If a new cluster is created, three new VLANs are also provisioned: a public VLAN and two private VLANs.

 VMware ESXi is automatically installed on each {{site.data.keyword.cloud_notm}} bare metal server, but you are responsible for installing any additional VMware components like vCenter Server or NSX.
-While VMware vSphere ensures that VMware-compatible hardware is ordered based on the VMware components selected, no automation exists to configure and bring up the VMware environment.
+While VMware vSphere ensures that VMware-compatible hardware is ordered based on the VMware components selected, no automation exists to configure and start the VMware environment.
 You are responsible for designing and architecting the IBM-hosted environment.

 ## How can I view a list of all notifications?
 {: #faq-notification}
 {: faq}

-To view the complete notification history, click **Notifications** from the left navigation pane.
+To view the complete notification history, click **Notifications** from the left navigation.

 ## What if I have issues with VMware Solutions Dedicated?
 {: #faq-support}